andrewcooke/choochoo/docs/index.md

 ### Github Codespaces

+*Warning - Experimental*

 If you have access to Github Codespaces, This is the quickest way to get up and running with a development environment.
 Clone the Choochoo repo to your account, select the branch you want to use, and run the "Code -> Open with Codespaces" flow.
 Once in there, open up a terminal and move on to the Ubuntu instructions.

 All of the dependencies are already there and docker is running so you should skip all of the apt-get commands, but it's likely that that you'll need to update docker-compose.
 You may have luck with running:

 https://gist.github.com/tylerszabo/b5b3f9874bb9cce56d23e1f814433b86

 Once you're up and running, open the "docker" panel, right click on the running choochoo container, and click "Open in browser".

 ### MacOS